Working Parent Health/Safety Requirements

 Statement of Good Health: This form must be completed and signed by all working parents indicating that they are physically capable of assisting in the classroom.

-Measles Immunity*: You must demonstrate your immunity to the measles by providing evidence of 2 measles vaccinations (usually the MMR vaccine) or the results from a blood test showing positive immunity.
+Measles Immunity*: You must demonstrate your immunity to the measles by providing evidence of 1 measles vaccination (usually the MMR vaccine) or the results from a blood test showing positive immunity.

 Note: Vaccination records from childhood immunizations are still valid.
-If you are going to be vaccinated now, please be aware that the second measles vaccination must be completed at least 4 weeks after the first, and both must be completed before enrollment paperwork is due in early August.
 On a medical report, measles is often referred to as rubeola, not to be confused with rubella.

-Pertussis (Whooping Cough) Immunity*: You must demonstrate your immunity to Pertussis by providing dated evidence of receiving the vaccine (DTaP for kids, Tdap for pre-teens, teens & adults) within the past 10 years.
+Pertussis (Whooping Cough) Immunity*: You must demonstrate your immunity to Pertussis by providing dated evidence of receiving the vaccine (DTaP for kids, Tdap for pre-teens, teens & adults).
 A consent form is not sufficient proof of immunity.
 Paperwork must show dated proof of the injection.

 Flu Shot: Flu shots must be obtained annually between August 1st and December 1st.
 You may opt out of getting a flu shot by signing a declaration that you are choosing not to get a flu shot.

 Criminal Record Statement: This form must be completed and signed by all working parents disclosing any criminal convictions.

 *You may obtain a medical waiver from a licensed physician to be exempted from the measles and pertussis requirements.